Best holiday rental deals in Coimbra

 Popular holiday rental amenities in Coimbra

 Holiday Letting Price Information in Coimbra

 This graph displays the average prices for the next twelve months in Coimbra.
 Prices rise in July and reach an average of £85 a night (06/07 - 13/07), making it the most expensive time to book a rental in the next 12 months.
 In February (23/02 - 02/03), prices will hit an average low of £59 per night.

 Holiday Home Availability Information in Coimbra

 The graph shows the weekly availability rate in Coimbra for the next twelve months.
-Be careful if you plan to go to Coimbra District in October, as it comprises the busiest week of the next 6 months (12/10 - 19/10).
-On the contrary, only 14% of the holiday homes are booked during a week in April (27/04 - 04/05).
+Be careful if you plan to go to Coimbra District in December, as it is the busiest week of the next 6 months (07/12 - 14/12).
+In contrast, only 13% of the holiday homes are booked during a week in April (27/04 - 04/05).

 Check out the climate diagram for Coimbra District.
-August is the warmest month of the year in Coimbra with temperatures reaching a maximum average of 26°.
-On the contrary, the coolest month is January.
-The rainiest month is August while the driest month is July.
+August is the warmest month of the year in Coimbra, with temperatures reaching an average daily maximum of 26°.
+In contrast, the coolest month is January.
+The rainiest month is August, while the driest month is July.